Medical expert of the article

 Diffuse peritonitis

-Delimited peritonitis
+Limited peritonitis

-When the appendix is destroyed in the center of the infiltrate, an abscess forms: the abdominal pain does not subside, and even begins to progress, signs of intoxication appear, the stomach becomes tense, painful when palpation over the infiltrate, may be a symptom of Schetkina-Blumberg, the size of the infiltrate increases.
-In this case the operative intervention is shown, the volume of which depends on the findings
+When the appendix is destroyed, an abscess is formed in the center of the infiltrate: abdominal pain does not subside, and even begins to progress, signs of intoxication appear, the abdomen becomes tense, painful when palpating over the infiltrate, there may be a Shchetkin-Blumberg symptom, the size of the infiltrate increases.
+In this case, surgical intervention is indicated, the volume of which depends on the findings

-Subdiaphragmatic abscess is an intraperitoneal abscess located in the sub-diaphragmatic space.
+Subdiaphragmatic abscess is an intraperitoneal abscess located in the subdiaphragmatic space.

-Subdiaphragmatic space is divided into 2 parts - intraperitoneal and retroperitoneal.
+The subdiaphragmatic space is divided into 2 parts - intraperitoneal and retroperitoneal.

-- the pathology of the abdominal cavity;
+- caused by pathology of the abdominal organs;

 - pathology of the pleural cavity;

-- mixed form, mainly with thoracoabdominal injuries.
+- mixed form, mainly with thoracoabdominal wounds.

 Where does it hurt?